Povilas Poderskis

 Povilas Poderskis is a Lithuanian politician serving as minister of environment since 2024.
 From 2017 to 2021, he served as director of the Vilnius City Municipality Administration.
+Poderskis has also been one of the founding members of the progressive liberal Freedom Party.
+He left it in 2020, while remaining in the team of Vilnius Mayor Remigijus Šimašius.

-From 12 December 2024, Povilas Poderskis has been serving as Lithuania’s Minister of Environment.
-In July 2025, he announced that Lithuania’s green public procurement had surged from just 5 % in 2020 to over 95 % in 2025, highlighting the government's commitment to sustainable procurement practices.
+From 12 December 2024 until 25 September 2025, Povilas Poderskis was delegated by Nemunas Dawn and served as Lithuania’s Minister of Environment.
+In July 2025, he announced that Lithuania’s green public procurement had surged from just 5% in 2020 to over 95% in 2025, highlighting the government's commitment to sustainable procurement practices.